Weather Restrictions

 There is no such thing as a moratorium on shut-offs.

-Utilities cannot shut off your service during extreme weather if certain temperature conditions are met.
+Gas/Electric utilities cannot shut off your service during extreme weather if certain temperature conditions are met.
 These protections are meant to keep people safe during very hot or very cold weather.

-Hot weather shut-off protections: If the forecast at 6AM predicts temperatures of 95°F or higher, or a heat index of 95°F or higher in the next 72 hours, then your service cannot be shut off that day.
+Hot weather shut-off protections: If the forecast at 6AM predicts temperatures of 95°F or higher, or a heat index of 95°F or higher (sustained) in the next 72 hours, then your service cannot be shut off that day.
 The utility must check the weather forecast daily and update its decision based on current conditions.

 For gas service, the hot weather rule only applies if your gas is used for cooling (air conditioning) AND you have informed the utility about this use.